 - poor dental hygiene

 - pain after dentist visits

 - mouth unclers and sores

 - tobacco and other chemicals

 What can be done:

-Best prevention is healthy, balanced diet, good teeth-brushing technique, regular visits to your dentist and avoiding foods that are causing irritation to your gums.
+The best methods of prevention is a healthy, balanced diet, good teeth-brushing techniques, regular visits to your dentat hygenist and the avoidance of foods that cause gum irritation.